lolmomarchal/Alignment-CSE185-SP24-/README.md

 ### [Benchmarking Analysis](/benchmarking/)

+- [`analysis.ipynb`](/benchmarking/analysis.ipynb): A Jupyter Notebook that contains our tool with `bwa`, one of the standard tools for alignment.
 Read more about how our tool compares to the standard tools out there: [Why Should I Run It?](#why-should-i-run-it)

 [🔼 Back to top](#bwt-sequence-aligner-cse185-sp24-)